 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Hover over the “Uncategorized” entry and click on Quick Edit …
+Hover over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-Change the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the main topic of your site.
+Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
 For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site an extra SEO boost …

-(Use search engine-friendly URLs)
+(Use SEO-friendly URLs)

-Post Categories – Additional Information
+WordPress Categories – Additional Information

-Multiple Post Categories
+Multiple WordPress Post Categories

 You can display categories on your posts …

-(Display categories in your posts)
+(Categories display in your posts)

 (Selecting a category from the drop-down menu)

-(Posts can display in category archive pages)
+(Posts can display in a category archive page)

-Categories – Useful Tips
+WordPress Post Categories – Useful Tips

-WordPress Post Categories – Sorting Features
+Post Categories – Sorting Features

 (Sort categories by name)